John Warwick Montgomery: Career

-Montgomery's apologetic work has generally centred on establishing the divinity of Christ by assessing the historical and legal evidences for the resurrection.
+Montgomery's apologetic work generally centered on establishing the divinity of Christ by assessing the historical and legal evidences for the resurrection.
 Much of this work has influenced popular apologists such as Josh McDowell, Don Stewart, Francis J. Beckwith, Ross Clifford, Terry Miethe, Gary Habermas, Craig Parton, Rod Rosenbladt, Loren Wilkinson, Kerry McRoberts, and Elliot Miller.
-He is an advocate of evidentialist apologetics, offering a distinctly Christian philosophy of history in his books The Shape of the Past and Where Is History Going?
+He was an advocate of evidentialist apologetics, offering a distinctly Christian philosophy of history in his books The Shape of the Past and Where Is History Going?

 Montgomery researched the claims of evidence for Noah's Ark for two years.
 His quest took him through two thousand years of reports, sightings, and claims, and on two ascents of Mount Ararat: in August 1970 on the South Face and in summer 1971 on the North Face.
 His effort to collect data and sift fact from fiction yielded his work "The Quest for Noah's Ark".
 In the introduction he writes that he merely presents the facts and allows the readers to come to their own conclusions.
-He was a contributing scholar on two film documentaries on the topic: "Noah's Ark and the Genesis Flood" (1977) and "In Search of Noah's Ark" (1976).
+He was a contributing scholar on two film documentaries on the topic: Noah's Ark and the Genesis Flood (1977) and In Search of Noah's Ark (1976).

-Montgomery's interests in the occult has also yielded his studies on early Rosicrucianism (Cross and Crucible), demonic phenomena (Demon Possession), and analytic considerations of the occult as a spiritual search for truth (Principalities and Powers).
+Montgomery's interest in the occult also yielded his studies on early Rosicrucianism (Cross and Crucible), demonic phenomena (Demon Possession), and analytic considerations of the occult as a spiritual search for truth (Principalities and Powers).
 In the 1980s, he spent eight years as a Sunday evening radio broadcaster in California, and from 1988 to 1992, as a television presenter of "Christianity on Trial".

-In his legal career Montgomery, in addition to teaching law, has practiced law in California, been admitted to the English bar as a barrister, been licensed in France, taken higher degrees in ecclesiastical law at Cardiff University, and served as Director of Studies for the International Institute of Human Rights, Strasbourg (1979–81).
-He has written on legal-moral problems such as cryonics, stem-cell research, euthanasia, abortion, and divorce, as well as arguing for a transcendental perspective in international human rights and jurisprudence.
-He has successfully represented clients in religious liberty cases before the Court of Appeals (1986) in Athens, Greece, and the European Court of Human Rights, Strasbourg (1997 and 2001).
+Montgomery's legal career included not only teaching law, but also practicing in California, gaining admission to the English bar as a barrister, obtaining a legal license in France, and earning advanced degrees in ecclesiastical law from Cardiff University, and served as Director of Studies for the International Institute of Human Rights, Strasbourg (1979–1981).
+He wrote on legal-moral problems such as cryonics, stem-cell research, euthanasia, abortion, and divorce, and also argued for a transcendental perspective in international human rights and jurisprudence.
+He successfully represented clients in religious liberty cases before the Court of Appeals (1986) in Athens, Greece, and the European Court of Human Rights, Strasbourg (1997 and 2001).

 Literary output

-Montgomery is author of over 235 works, including over one hundred scholarly journal articles and more than fifty books in eight languages.
-He regards his Tractatus Logico-Theologicus as the most comprehensive presentation of his theology and apologetic method.
+Montgomery was author of over 235 works, including over one hundred scholarly journal articles and more than fifty books in eight languages.
+He regarded his Tractatus Logico-Theologicus as the most comprehensive presentation of his theology and apologetic method.
 Articles and essays have appeared in periodicals such as Bibliotheca Sacra, Christian Century, Concordia Theological Quarterly, Ecclesiastical Law Journal, Eternity, Fides et Historia, Interpretation, Journal of the American Scientific Affiliation, Journal of the Evangelical Theological Society, Law and Justice, Library Quarterly, Modern Reformation, Muslim World, New Oxford Review, Religion in Life, Religious Education, and Simon Greenleaf Law Review.

+Death

+Montgomery died in Bischwiller, France on September 25, 2024, at the age of 92.